cassiel/reveal.js/README_SSI.md

 # Server Side Includes

-The file `index-ssi.shtml` is a copy of `index.html` with the actual slide content, and some header content, removed; instead it contains a couple of server side include statements. (it therefore needs to be rendered through a server which supports SSI, such as Apache.)
+The file `index-ssi.shtml` is a copy of `index.html` with the actual slide content, and some header content, removed; instead it contains a couple of server side include statements.
+(It therefore needs to be rendered through a server which supports SSI, such as Apache.)

 In the `<head>` section there's this: